Anthony Howell

 Topic: Machine learning methods used to simulate household abatement scenarios under a carbon tax, and implications for income and ethnic inequality.

-Howell, A. (2023).
-Rural road stimulus and the role of matching mandates on economic recovery in China (Under Review)
+Howell, A. (2024).
+Rural road stimulus and the role of matching mandates on economic recovery in China.
+(Journal of Development Economics)

 Topic: Staggered difference-in-differences design to study impacts of rural road stimulus on labor market outcomes and economic recovery.